 Supplies needed for the dip dyed burlap bag:

 I am a member of the RIT dye design team however all projects and opinions below are my own.
-Some of the links below may be affiliate links as well where a portion of your purchase goes to support this site.

 - Burlap zipper bags

 - Salt (used with cotton fabrics)